All Episodes

 That's no big deal.

-Back in just a second.
+Back in just a sec.

 It's another bad day for the American left out there today.

-Walmart stores incorporated posted a 13% rise in quarterly profit because of aggressive holiday promotions and an overhaul of his U.S. operations, but the company said rising interest costs would constrain results this year.
+Walmart Stores Incorporated posted a 13% rise in quarterly profit because of aggressive holiday promotions and an overhaul of its U.S. operations.

-The world's biggest retailer and the nation's biggest enemy of the American left has been beset by soaring energy prices and uneven economic recovery that hasn't benefited the majority of lower income workers, a main Walmart constituency.
+The world's biggest retailer and the nation's biggest enemy of the American left has been beset by soaring energy prices and uneven economic recovery that hasn't benefited the majority of lower-income workers, a main Walmart constituency.

 But unlike in recent quarters, the Bentonville, Arkansas company yesterday didn't cite external factors for performance issues this time.

-Instead, it's execs focused on how Walmart was adapting to a tougher operating environment, and we know what that is.
+Instead, its execs focused on how Walmart was adapting to a tougher operating environment.

 They're being targeted by the Democratic Party.

-Those very low income workers the Democratic Party claims to represent is trying to put out of business the store that services their needs.
+Those very low-income workers the Democratic Party claims to represent is trying to put out of business the store that services their needs.

 It's just unbelievable to watch these people.